WebOfTrust/ietf-did-keri/draft-pfeairheller-did-keri.md

 5. Add the Key State as DID Document Metadata as defined in[Resolver Metadata]()

 Establishment of control authority can be done independently of DID document contents, as long as the Key State is provided in the DID Document Metadata.
 See [Resolver Metadata]().

-## Update

-Updating a did:keri DID is accomplished by publishing establishment events to the KEL for performing operations such as key rotation and updating signature thresholds, witnesses and delegates.

-A detailed description of event types, their semantics and uses can be found in \[\[KID0003\]\].

-## Deactivate

-Deactivation of a did:keri DID consists of rotation to 0 controlling keys, which terminates the ability to recover the identifier and indicates that the identifier has been abandoned.
-Identifiers which are delegated to by an abandoned Identifier are also considered abandoned (delegating Ixn events can no longer be created).

-Detailed steps are specified in \[\[KID0003\]\].

 # Privacy Considerations